3manuek/3manuek/content/posts/2024-06/waiter.md

 ```

-The `waiter` function does the check that the current number of jobs spawned _currently_ by the process do not exceed
+The `waiter` function does the check that the current number of jobs _currently_ spawned by the main process do not exceed
 the `maxJobs` value using the standard [`wait`][2] call.

 The `wait -n` command waits the next job to terminate.
 This is for all the jobs that are running at that point in time.